linrongbin16/fzfx.nvim/docs/KnownIssues.md

    This will help avoid the shell command issue.

-2. `C:\Users\Lin Rongbin\opt\Neovim\bin\nvim.exe`: user name (`Lin Rongbin`) contains whitespace.
+2. `C:\Users\Lin Rongbin\opt\Neovim\bin\nvim.exe` - User name (`Lin Rongbin`) contains whitespace.

-   We still cannot handle the 2nd case because all lua scripts in this plugin will thus always contain whitespaces in their path.
+   !> We still cannot handle the 2nd case because all lua scripts in this plugin will thus always contain whitespaces in their path.

 Please always avoid whitespaces in directories and file names.